Wednesday, December 15, 2010

 So red it is for the doors, but which red?

 After deliberating with Willy, we decided to go with a stain instead of paint.
 Paint chips, especially on doors; stain does not.
-Stain also lets more of the grain of the wood get through and protects the wood.

 Fortunately, a company called Sansin offers a fine alternative of saturated colors in stain (see link below).
 They offer three shades of red, and I had to see how they looked so I simulated them on some image editing software.
 They are in order of appearance: